Join a Group

 To get involved, contact the church office and we'll be delighted to put you in touch with the coordinators for specific groups and activities.
 Please also visit our events page for the latest info on upcoming opportunities.

-Like most United Methodist churches, we rely on committees to make decisions and keep the church running along with our staff.
+Like most United Methodist churches, we rely on volunteer lay leaders to make decisions and keep the church running along with our staff.
 We have numerous opportunities for volunteers who would consider serving in this way.
-Regular committees include: Staff-Parish Relations Committee, Finance Committee, Trustees, Church Council, Worship Committee, Justice & Compassion Committee, Adult Education Committee, Building Renovation Committee, and Nominations & Leadership Development Committee.
+We use the Simplified Accountability Model for church governance.
+SAM has two "tables."
+On the Ministry Table side, these leaders address justice & compassion projects, hunger ministry, spiritual growth, and fellowship opportunities.
+On the Strategy, Accountability, and Leadership Table, leaders make decisions about budget and finance, facilities, and staff and personnel.
+The two-table SAM structure streamlines communication and reduces redundancy, and replaced a traditional Church Council and Committees model.
 If you would like to learn more about serving on a committee at St. Paul's, please contact Rev. Pat Allen.

 • Youth

 St. Paul's Youth (also known as SPYs) meet weekly during the school year and engage in numerous other fellowship and service activities year round, including retreats, work camps, hiking trips, Bible study, Thanksgiving food drives, and much more.
-Our full-time Youth Pastor Mr. Micah Smartt (msmartt [at] stpaulsk.org) is in charge of SPY programming.
+Our staff Youth Pastor Mr. Micah Smartt (msmartt@stpaulsk.org) is in charge of SPY programming.
 See the YOUTH page to learn more!

 • 2x4 (20s-40s) Ministry

-St. Paul's friends in the (roughly) 20s-to-40s age range gather for monthly meals, service, and fellowship with others.
-A mostly monthly lunch bunch meets on site at the church, in homes, and at local restaurants.
+St. Paul's friends in the (roughly) 20s-to-40s age range gather for meals, service, and fellowship with others.
 2x4s also provide meals when new babies arrive, serve dinners at local shelters, join forces with Justice & Compassion for a back-to-school backpack drive, and volunteer to sort furniture at A Wider Circle.
-For more information, contact Rev. Kate Mackereth Fulton (kfulton [at] stpaulsk.org, 301-933-7933 ext.
-103).
+For more information, contact the church office at stpaulsunited@stpaulsk.org or 301-933-7933.

 • United methodist men